forquare/hashbang0.com/content/post/2011-05-25-microsoft-fail.md

 On the one hand, I like how they've picked up that I'm not using a specific version of Windows.
-On the other hand I can still see the whole document where none of it is relevant, sp they haven't disabled anything...
+On the other hand I can still see the whole document where none of it is relevant, so they haven't disabled anything...